-- 1) While peer review is in place, there is the opportunity for this to be further developed. - 2) In order to strengthen the rationale for the content and design of the programme, it is recommended that further liaison with external stakeholders (e.g. industry representatives from the travel and tourism sector) should be consulted to ensure further alignment with skills development, sector needs, and contemporary issues. - 3) Further development of a refined process of quality assurance in assessment, feedback and progression is recommended across the programme and associated modules.
+1) While peer review is in place, there is the opportunity for this to be further developed.

+2) In order to strengthen the rationale for the content and design of the programme, it is recommended that further liaison with external stakeholders (e.g. industry representatives from the travel and tourism sector) should be consulted to ensure further alignment with skills development, sector needs, and contemporary issues.

+3) Further development of a refined process of quality assurance in assessment, feedback and progression is recommended across the programme and associated modules.
 It is clear that there is significant attention paid to each individual module which is to be commended.
 Nevertheless, improvements could be achieved for oversight and consistency across the programme as a whole.
 It therefore recommended that the college develops a mechanism for double marking of final projects, moderation of samples of assignments (including, fails, borderline passes and passes at all levels across each band) between module teaching staff.
-At present responsibilty for oversight sits with only one person.
+At present responsibility for oversight sits with only one person.

-Please tick or Study progra lowing for: udy programme's d esign and d development Non- Compliant Partially Compliant Compliant Ø
+Study programme and study programme's design and development

+Non-Compliant Partially Compliant (

+Compliant